SampleFix: Learning to Generate Functionally Diverse Fixes: SampleFix: Generative Model for Diversified Code Fixes

-where, $\hat{\textbf{z}}_{\text{i}} \sim q_{\phi}(\textbf{z} | \textbf{x}, \textbf{y})$, and $T$ is the number of samples.
-We cast our generative model for resolving program errors in the Conditional Variational Autoencoder framework.
-In our formulation, the input $\textbf{x}$ is the erroneous program and $\textbf{y}$ is the potential fix.
-Note that $\textbf{x},\textbf{y}$ are sequences in our formulation.
 However, the plain CVAE as described in \cite{cvae15sohn} suffers from diversity issues.
 Usually, the drawn samples do not reflect the true variance of the posterior $p(\textbf{y} | \textbf{x})$.
 This would amount to the correct fix potentially missing from our candidate fixes.
-To mitigate this problem, next we introduce a novel objective that aims to enhance the diversity of our candidate fixes.
+To mitigate this problem, next we introduce an objective that aims to enhance the diversity of our candidate fixes.